Outta Nowhere: Spotting Stroke Red Flags Before Time Runs Out

 Processed Foods: You know those grab-and-go meals that are just too easy to pass up?
 They might look like a lifesaver, but they’re usually stuffed with stuff that ain’t so great for you.
 So, keep your eyes peeled for these processed foods, they’re often loaded up with salt and not-so-good fats.

-Sugary Treats: While it’s okay to satisfy your sweet tooth in moderation, excessive sugar intake can contribute to weight gain and other health issues.
-During a stroke, it’s wise to limit sugary treats.
+Sugary Treats: While it’s okay to satisfy your sweet tooth in moderation, excessive sugar intake can lead to weight gain and other health issues.
+During recovery, it’s best to limit sugary treats.

 Greasy Grub: Foods loaded with saturated and trans fats, like some fried treats and fatty slabs of meat, can jack up your cholesterol levels.
 Better to go for leaner protein picks and healthier ways to cook, you know what I mean?